aditibohra28/Optimize-identification-of-countries-requiring-NGO-focus./README.md

 Gdpp: Gross Domestic Product per capita, measuring economic output and standard of living.

- -SAS CODING ENVIRONMENT IS NOT PRESENT IN THE GITHUB/VISUAL STUDIO FOR EDITING AND IS ONLY POSSIBLE IN SAS SOFTWARE.
- THATS WHY CODING OUTPUT SCREENSHOTS HAS BEEN SHARED.

 THRESHOLDS provided by NGO for further classification are:-

 Income < 1000 ,